-- any Debian based system should be sufficient (if it doesn't work it's a bug, please send us a bug report then).
-Check out How do I deploy grml-live on a plain Debian installation for details how to set up grml-live on a plain, original Debian system. - enough free disk space; at least 800MB are required for a minimal grml-live run (~400MB for the chroot [\$CHROOT\OUTPUT], ~150MB for the build target [\$BUILD\OUTPUT] and \~150MB for the resulting ISO [\$ISO\OUTPUT] plus some temporary files), if you plan to use GRML\FULL you should have at least 4GB of total free disk space - fast network access for retrieving the Debian packages used for creating the chroot (check out "local mirror" and "NFSROOT" to workaround this problem as far as possible)
+- any Debian based system should be sufficient (if it doesn't work it's a bug, please send us a bug report then) [a usual grml2hd harddisk installation (using grml or grml-medium) ships all you need].
+Check out How do I deploy grml-live on a plain Debian installation for details how to set up grml-live on a plain, original Debian system. - enough free disk space; at least 800MB are required for a minimal grml-live run (~400MB for the chroot [\$CHROOT_OUTPUT], ~150MB for the build target [\$BUILD_OUTPUT] and \~150MB for the resulting ISO [\$ISO_OUTPUT] plus some temporary files), if you plan to use GRML_FULL you should have at least 4GB of total free disk space - fast network access for retrieving the Debian packages used for creating the chroot (check out "local mirror" and "NFSROOT" to workaround this problem as far as possible)